civboot/civlib/README.md

 # civlib: small libraries for Civboot

+> Note: I will be migrating the lua code here to https://github.com/civboot/civlua
+> after I return from a 6 month hiatus.

 civlib is a set of small libraries embodying Civboot's software design principles.
 It is primarily to bootstrap [fngi](https://github.com/civboot/fngi) and set up Civboot OS's software, but is